seantanyurong/personal-website-2.0/content/blog/getting-back-on-the-sales-train.md

 ---
 external: false
-title: "Getting back on the sales train."
+title: "Getting Back on the Sales Train."
 date: 2023-06-10
 ---